yfilali/graphql-pynamodb/README.rst

 -----------

-graphene-pynamodb includes a basic implementation of relationships using sets.
+graphene-pynamodb includes a basic implementation of relationships using lists.
 OneToOne and OneToMany relationships are serialized as a List of the ids and unserialized lazyly.
 The limit for an item's size in DynamoDB is 400KB (see http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html)